-For several reasons, the QDMA’s answer is: shoot them as early in the season as possible.
+For several reasons, the National Deer Association’s answer is: shoot them as early in the season as possible.
 When there is a doe-harvest goal to be met, don’t delay.
 Use any opportunity to kill does early, including archery and muzzleloader seasons.
 Here are five good reasons why.

 Early in the season, all deer, including does, are feeling less pressure than after big crowds have hit the woods for opening day of gun season and the rut.
 By late season, does may be as wary as bucks, and just when you are ready to start shooting them, you don’t see any.

 Early in the season, buck fawns (button bucks) are still relatively small compared to mature does, and the difference in body size makes it easier to avoid mistakes.
+When you’re looking at a group of antlerless deer early in the season, it’s usually very clear which are adult does and which are buck fawns or doe fawns.
 Later in the season, button bucks may be as big as adult does.

 Early in the season, hunter enthusiasm and attendance is high.
 As the season fades, fewer hunters show up.
 If you put off doe harvest until after the rut, you’ll have less help to get the job done.
+You may be a little weary yourself.
 Also, early in the season there’s no looming deadline to influence judgement when it comes to trigger-control.
 If you’re hurrying to meet your doe-harvest goal before the season ends, you’re more likely to mistake button bucks for does.

-An adult doe requires about 2% of its body weight in forage every day, or 2 pounds of forage (dry weight) for a 100-lb. doe.
+An adult doe requires about 6 to 8% of its body weight in forage every day, or 6 to 8 pounds of forage for a 100-lb. doe.
+If you take does early, that’s a lot of forage you saved!
 The sooner you achieve your doe-harvest goal each season, the sooner you move the scale toward balance between deer numbers and available food.

 What About Spooking Bucks?